Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 • GDPR’s data subject rights, including the right to explanation for automated decisions affecting employment

-• AI Act’s bias testing, documentation, human oversight, and registration requirements
+• The AI Act’s bias testing, documentation, human oversight, and registration requirements

-Deloitte’s human capital research identifies data governance as the foundational capability that enables both GDPR and AI Act compliance — organizations that have not resolved their data governance architecture cannot satisfy either framework reliably.
-Build a unified compliance approach that addresses both simultaneously, not sequentially.
+Deloitte’s human capital research identifies data governance as the foundational capability enabling both GDPR and AI Act compliance — organizations that have not resolved their data governance architecture cannot satisfy either framework reliably.
+The critical privacy mistakes that undermine this foundation are detailed in 12 critical HR data privacy mistakes your organization must prevent.
+Build a unified compliance approach that addresses both frameworks simultaneously, not sequentially.

 What role does an HR automation consultant play in EU AI Act compliance?

-A qualified HR automation consultant makes EU AI Act compliance operationally tractable by connecting regulatory requirements to your actual technology stack and workflow architecture.
+A qualified HR automation consultant makes EU AI Act compliance operationally tractable by translating regulatory requirements into your actual technology stack and workflow architecture.

 • Runs a risk-tier inventory of your current HR tech stack — identifying which tools trigger high-risk classification and which do not